Judge Market LogoJudgeMarketUS

 FIFO Matching

 JudgeMarket uses a FIFO (First In, First Out) matching algorithm at each price level.
-This means that when multiple orders exist at the same price, the order that was placed first gets filled first.
+When multiple orders exist at the same price, the order that was placed first gets filled first.
 This is the standard matching algorithm used by most major financial exchanges.

 Here is how a trade happens step by step: